lucalila/comp_creativity/README.md

 #### How To:
+- Unzip the file tmdb_5000_movies.csv.zip to tmdb_5000_movies.csv
-- The requirements.txt contains the packages used in the project
+- Install all required packages listed in the requirements.txt
 - The game can be started via main.py
 - PLEASE NOTE: The generation of new dimensions is taking ca. 2 min, while waiting, check the console output for information what the creative system is computing in the back :-)
 - The file dimensions_file.json contains 5 example dimensions for exploration